-In this tutorial we will show you how to install Netdata Monitoring on Ubuntu 18.04 LTS.
-For those of you who didn’t know, Piwik is an open source web analytics application.
+In this tutorial, we will show you how to install Netdata Monitoring on Ubuntu 18.04 LTS.
+For those of you who didn’t know, Piwik is an open-source web analytics application.
 It rivals Google Analytics and includes even more features and allows you to brand your brand and send out custom daily, weekly, and monthly reports to your clients.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Netdata Monitoring on an Ubuntu 18.04 Bionic Beaver server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Netdata Monitoring on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Installing Netdata Monitoring on Ubuntu 18.04 LTS.

-Install Netdata using following command:
+Install Netdata using the following command:

 Then change the line to bind to the IP address of the server and save the changes:

 Netdata Monitoring will be available on HTTP port 19999 by default.
-Open your favorite browser and navigate to http://yourdomain.com:19999 or http://server-ip:19999
+Open your favorite browser and navigate to

-Congratulation’s!
+Congratulations!
 You have successfully installed Netdata.
 Thanks for using this tutorial for installing Netdata Monitoring on your Ubuntu 18.04 LTS Bionic Beaver.
-For additional help or useful information, we recommend you to check the official Netdata web site.
+For additional help or useful information, we recommend you to check the official Netdata website.